Cyriaque Lamar

 Surprise! he cackled.
 I am the haunted house!

-The monstrous sisters tumbled into the river, crushing their shock troops with each swipe.
+Gerasa missed her mark, slamming into The Archangel’s bucket helmet with an unforgiving CLANG.
+The monstrous sisters tumbled into the river, crushing the shock troops.
 As they squabbled, the swarm tread water, and Xoz confused Leviathan’s executive dysfunction for fear.

 “Who’ll throw it away?” sneered Scylla.